Etymology of Bansuri

-It was during the latter part of the 19th century that the flute came to occupy its esteemed place in the Karnatic repertoire as a solo instrument due to the tireless efforts of the inspired genius, Sarabha Shastri.
-His gifted student, Palladam Sanjeeva Rao continued his legacy and made the flute a popular instrument among thousands in the south.
+It was during the latter part of the 19th century that the flute came to occupy its esteemed place in the Carnatic repertoire as a solo instrument due to the tireless efforts of the inspired genius, Sarabha Shastri.
+His gifted student, Palladam Sanjeeva Rao continued his legacy and made the Bansuri a popular instrument among thousands in the south.
 T.R.
 Mahalingam, or Mali as he is popularly called, through the sheer force of innate genius and unerring instinct brought about several innovations in the style of playing and restored its lost glory in the hearts of millions in the south.
 In the north, however, the instrument had to wait for the magical fingers of Pannalal Ghosh to raise it to the level of a solo instrument.
 Later Pt.
 Hariprasad Chaurasia, Pt.
 Vijay Raghav Rao and Pt.
-Raghunath Seth popularized it among the millions all over the world.
+Raghunath Seth popularized it among millions all over the world.

-The modern day flute used in Hindustani recitals is made of straight and tidy bamboo of even bore, closed at one end.
+The modern day Bansuri used in Hindustani recitals is made of straight and tidy bamboo of even bore, closed at one end.
 The Bansuri used in Hindustani concerts is usually two-and-a-half to three feet long, possesses six finger holes and one for blowing.

-The Hindustani flute, for the most part, follows the same format of presentation used by stringed instruments.
-First comes the free alaap, which is followed by the vilambit gat and eventually rounded off with the ‘drut gat’.
+The Hindustani Bansuri, for the most part, follows the same format of presentation used by stringed instruments.
+First comes the free ‘alaap’, which is followed by the ‘vilambit gat’ and eventually rounded off with the ‘drut gat’.
 Hariprasad Chaurasia, following the Maihar style of presentation, has introduced both the ‘jod’ and the ‘jhala’ used in sarod and the sitar as part of his repertoire.